 Murphy is highly regarded for his creative and practical approach to concert and festival programming.
 Innovative concert productions include Black Magic, a programme exploring the late 18th-century obsession with the supernatural, and the new stage production Mrs Cornelys’ Entertainments.
 Currently in development are Murphy’s large-scale, multidisciplinary Garden of Eden and Gothic projects.
 At the request of the Dutch and Australian governments, Murphy has programmed and performed music for state visits and other major multilateral celebrations, including in The Hague, Brussels, Rome, New York, Ankara, Beijing and Sydney.
 Between 2012 and 2019, Murphy was curator of the Classical and Jazz Stage at The Hague’s Embassy Festival.
 Under his watch, the brand-new festival won international acclaim for the quality and diversity of its programming, including receiving the EU’s prestigious EFFE Award multiple times.
 Murphy is music advisor to a number of organisations including the Netherlands’ Prinsjesfestival.

+Alongside providing fuel for his performance and recording projects, Murphy’s musical research has appeared in major scholarly publications including Grove Online (Oxford University Press).
 As a sought-after mentor and educator, Murphy regularly gives masterclasses, workshops and lecture-recitals on topics including historically informed performance.
 Invitations have included The Royal Conservatorium of Music The Hague, The Royal College of Music Stockholm, Beijing Central Conservatory and The Getty Center Los Angeles.